 POPCORN

-Make 4 dc’s in the same stitch (Photo 1).
+Make 4 dc into the indicated st/sp (Photo 1).
 Pull the stitch on your hook up a bit so that it forms a loop and then drop this loop.
 Insert your hook from front to back into the top of the first dc (Photo 2).
 Grab the dropped loop (Photo 3) and pull it through the top of the first dc (Photo 4).

 Notes